 The most extensive and unique documentation project of Block building facades worldwide was created by Tom Vau as part of his final thesis in Prague / 2008.
 Five years later, the impulse came to expand this project with the total space of the former Soviet bloc and Yugoslavia which is characterized by socialist and communist past and nowadays comprises a total of 30 countries.
-Since then he photographed in 13 countries, and have already amassed a collection of over 6000 images.
-This major project called „BLOCKS PROJECT“ with 30 countries and focused on prefabricated housing, especially in the major cities in those regions will end up with a collection of up to 15,000 photos.
+This major project called „BLOCKS PROJECT“ with 30 countries and focused on prefabricated housing, especially in the major cities in those regions will end up with a collection of up to 10,000 photos.

 Tom Vau’s interest for such visual mass refuges that provide housing estates dates back to the year 2006 when he relocated to Prague through an exchange program and moved to the northern Block of Bohnice.
 Hereby his interest was in the so called „králíkárny“ – the rabbit cages and their appearances in the social life outside the sweet mysterious figurehead poster of the culturally rich Old Town that Prague is.
 On closer inspection of the total urban space in many cities of the former Soviet bloc and Yugoslavia is shown a colorful conglomeration of concrete blocks, which usually exists outside the town centers.
 This second half of a city, marked by a wild applied make-up culture of any form of harmonious whole, seems often without great consideration to withdraw and become independent to a painting corner full of random color blobs.
 But the concrete blocks do not only act colorful, no one by western standards often nostalgic flair of past Architecture decades which was carried into the present day is still very much present.